-A jawbone and a skull found just a few meters from Tam Pa Ling cave near Annamite Mountains in northern Laos reveal the physical diversion of early modern humans.
+Human fossils – a jawbone and a skull – found just a few meters from Tam Pa Ling cave near Annamite Mountains in northern Laos reveal the physical diversion of early modern humans.

 Moreover, it combines characteristics of modern human anatomy, like protruding chin, with traits of the archaic Neanderthals, like thick bone structure.
-Albeit, scientists explain that this morphological variation is common in fossils found in China, Eastern Europe, and Africa.
+Albeit, scientists explain that this morphological variation is common in human fossils found in China, Eastern Europe, and Africa.

 The dental remains, which belonged to four individuals, were examined by research groups.
 After comparing them with 5.000 teeth of known species, they reached the conclusion that these teeth matched none of them.

 In 2013, the genome of Denisovans, our ancestors, was found to contain a segment of DNA that came from an unknown human species.
 According to scientists, this possibly happened due to uncontrollable interbreeding among the populations of Europe and Asia 30.000 years ago.

-It was a very primitive one, which is currently unknown to the scientists.
-So, the question that remains to be answered by the researchers is whether this group emerged after interbreeding between modern and archaic populations or the abnormalities in its characteristics was a part of the evolution procedure.
+It was a very primitive one, which is currently unknown to scientists.
+So, the question that remains to be answered by the researchers is whether this group emerged after interbreeding between modern and archaic populations or whether the abnormalities in its characteristics were a part of the evolution procedure.